Australian Government payments

 UAC's participating institutions offer a range of merit scholarships.
 For details, read the general information supplied by the institutions.

-Centrelink scholarships are paid to directly to eligible students – you do not need to apply for them.
+Centrelink scholarships are paid to directly to eligible students – you don't need to apply for them.
 For more information, visit the Department of Human Services website.